pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 You might recall that port `8080` was configured previous in `config/prod.exs`, while the port range of `9100-9155` was specified in `vm.args`.
 Here's an example:

 <img src="http://i.imgur.com/n2CW4PH.png" width="100%" />

+> ### Lock Down the Source IPs!
+>
+> In the screenshot, the sources are all listed as `0.0.0.0/0`.
+You should specify the sources as the IPs of the other nodes in the cluster.

 ### HA Proxy